dijez/alx-graphql-0x00/characters/README.md

-# Character Queries

-This directory contains GraphQL queries that fetch Rick and Morty character data using the character(id: ID!) field.

-Each query requests the following fields:
-- id
-- name
-- status
-- species
-- type
-- gender

-Four characters were retrieved (IDs 1–4) and their responses are stored in JSON files.

 # Character Pagination Queries

 This directory contains GraphQL queries that fetch a paginated list of Rick and Morty characters using the characters(page: Int) field.